atm8136/atm8136.github.io/_posts/2018-02-19-rhythm-updates.md

 In addition to these core changes, I have added some new nodes and retired a few that were broken.
 (See the image below)
 ![2018-02-19_14-06-31.png]({{site.baseurl}}/img/2018-02-19_14-06-31.png)

 In other news, Jason and I have launched a new MEP-centric Dynamo package called [DuctTape](https://j0hnp.bitbucket.io/ducttape/).
-I want to thank [Carl Storms](https://thebimsider.com/) for announcing this for us through [Twitter](https://twitter.com/theBIMsider/status/962877361090785280), nothing gets past this guy. :smiley: We will have more details on this soon.
+I want to thank [Carl Storms](https://thebimsider.com/) for announcing this for us through [Twitter](https://twitter.com/theBIMsider/status/962877361090785280), nothing gets past this guy. :-) We will have more details on this soon.

 And to round out this post, I wanted to mention my new position.
 Some of you may know this, but I am now a Design Technology Specialist for Parallax.
 This is exciting because I will be even more engaged in Dynamo development and application development in this role.
 Be sure to follow Parallax on [twitter](https://twitter.com/PrlxTeam), [LinkedIn](https://www.linkedin.com/company/27245331/) and check out the [website](http://www.parallaxteam.com/) as well!